Take a Look. No, Really, Take a Deep Look!

 Share

+In my previous column I suggested to you that we consider what it means to live within a world of made things.
+Now, for reasons that may become clearer as you read, I ask you consider that made things don’t have to meet some minimum lifespan to be valued for what they show us.
+They can be here and then not here in an instant.
 That goes for art too.
 Think about bubbles.
 I hope we all had the chance to blow bubbles when we were kids (while I also suspect that some did not—and that it is up to us to see that).
-We made those bubbles, perhaps collaborating with a parent or competing with a sibling, and the bubbles were beautiful.
+We made those bubbles, perhaps collaborating with a parent or sibling, and they were beautiful.
 What awe we felt at what we and the elements could make.
 We watched our creations, seeing both them and the sky differently as they rose or fell.
 Then they were gone.
 But we knew that they had been here.

 Berlin at the time that Höch painted Three Faces and at the time of my visit brings us to back to our own countries and our own times.
 The Seattle Art Museum recently had an exhibition presenting the photography of Carrie Mae Weems and Deywould Bey.
-On my third and final visit I noticed a series of small, reddish brown marks on the floor, between the seating and the screen, in the installation of video component of Constructing History: A Requiem to Mark the Moment.
+On my third and final visit I noticed a series of small, reddish brown marks on the floor between the seating and the screen in the installation of video component of Constructing History: A Requiem to Mark the Moment.
 It seemed that Weems might have included something that drew a blood connection between the work, the viewer, and the events that Weems was putting in view.

 After checking with the a curator at the Grand Rapids Art Museum, which had put together the exhibition, and another at the Seattle Art Museum, whose iteration might have included additional guidance from the artist, I learned that I, not Weems, had added that element.
-But to me that strengthens my observation and my case for observing deeply.
+But to me that strengthens both my observation and my case for observing deeply.
 Weems’ art made me connect it to my world and to the space and meanings of the installation.
 I had asked two women seated on the benches about the blood trail and one said that she had thought the same thing.
 We each expanded the work and brought into our greater understanding.

 Resources: